About the Universidad Internacional, Mexico, Winter Program

-The group flight will cost participants between $500 and $650 (depending on departure/return dates, the point of origin of any connecting flights in the US, etc.).
+- The group flight will cost participants around $600 (depending on departure/return dates, the point of origin of any connecting flights in the US, etc.).

 The actual amount that you will spend depends heavily on your style of living, and will vary with each individual's personal spending habits, entertainment preferences and travel choices.

 Financial aid applies towards fees.

 *Varies depending on the SUNY campus at which the participant pays tuition.

 **The SUNY International Health Insurance is mandatory and will be included on the student's invoice.

 The cost (and items included in the cost) as listed on the website are subject to change and should be considered estimates.
 Final budget sheets will be mailed to the student prior to departure and usually upon acceptance.

 3 credits (undergraduate or graduate) will be awarded to students for this program.